Everything-Explained/SAI/notes/concepts/Repository Item.md

 #### Authors
 `authors: string[]`
 Names of those who have edited the RepoItem.
 The first *author* in the Array is the creator, followed by secondary and tertiary Authors coming after.
+Since Authors are proper nouns, they can be uppercase.

-#### Levels
+#### Level
-`levels: int32[]`
+`level: int32`
-Holds answer levels that range from 0, the lowest level, to 8, the highest level.
-Each level represents a certain degree of awareness that is required to understand the *answer*.
+Holds an arbitrary level or priority value specified by the developer.
+If arbitrary criteria is required to access an **answer**, than this property can be used to limit access.

 > int32 refers to a **32-bit signed integer** value as discussed in the [[AVRO]] specification.